slarmoo/Startup/README.md

 For this deliverable I built out the structure of my application using HTML.

-+ HTML - Five HTML pages for loging in, signing up, browsing posts, posting posts, and a settings page.
++ HTML - Five HTML pages for logging in, signing up, browsing posts, posting posts, and a settings page.
 + Links - The login page and the sign-up page link to each other, while the login page, browse page, settings page, and index page all have a nav tag with links to each other.
 + Text - All posts will have a text description given by the user that posted it.
 For now, it is just placeholder text.
+Additionally,there are labels for all of the settings and inputs.
 + Images - Included logo images on every page and a placeholder image in browse.
+There are also tooltip images, which utilize the image title feature to provide more information about related settings.
 + Login - Input box and submit button for login along with a separate sign up page.
-+ Database - The settings choices will be stored in the database along with posts people have made.
++ Database - Username, password, and associated settings choices will be stored in the database along with posts people have made.
 + WebSocket - Posts that people browse will be updated in real time.